What actually makes wine age? And why do some evolve better than others? Rupert Joy explores the multi-layered mysteries of maturation.

 Wine spends most of its life in a bottle.
-But what actually happens to it there is a bit of a mystery.
+But what actually happens during the wine ageing process is a bit of a mystery.

 Laying down wine is not an exact science.
 Drink a wine too early and you get fresh primary fruit flavours – delicious, but unknit and hardly what you paid all that money for.
 Drink it too late and the fruit has gone, leaving a dried-out husk.
 In between, wines go through curious ‘dumb’ periods, when they seem to withdraw into themselves and brood.

 But get it right and the rewards are huge: the ethereal fragrance and multi-layered complexity of a great wine at its peak are well worth the wait.
 So finding expert guidance is important.
 The trouble is that, despite the wealth of wine expertise that exists, no one fully understands the process of wine ageing.

 The theory of wine ageing is straightforward.
 It is the interaction of oxygen with polyphenols (tannins, colour pigments and flavour compounds), acids and alcohol in a wine that produces change.
 Potential longevity depends on the quality and concentration of these components.
 As renowned Bordeaux oenologist Pascal Chatonnet puts it: ‘The ability to limit oxidation is the key factor in wine’s aptitude for ageing.
 In reds, the polyphenols play the main role; in whites, it’s the acids.’